vexide/website/src/content/docs/distance-sensor.md

 # Creating a Distance Sensor

-Distance Sensors can be created from any one of the 21 `SmartPort` instances in `peripherals`.
+Using the `Peripherals` struct passed to our `main` function, we can a Distance Sensor from any one of the 21 `SmartPort` fields on it.

 ```rs
 // @fold start